An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Radiative transfer equations and method

+Here $I_{M+1}^m$ is simply set as zero to get the closed system as in \cite{seibold2014starmap, McCl2008}, and the resulting $P_N$ system is globally hyperbolic.

-Gathering \eqref{eq:moment_equation} and \eqref{eq:Pn_energy}, we get the governing equations for $P_N$ system.
-The $P_N$ equations will reduce the computational complexity to simulate \eqref{eq:RTE}.
+Gathering \eqref{eq:final_Pn} and \eqref{eq:Pn_energy}, we obtain the governing equations for the $P_N$ system, which will reduce the computational complexity when simulating \eqref{eq:RTE}.
 It is widely used to solve RTE, such as in \cite{semi2008Ryan, Mie2013, seibold2014starmap}.
-However, the time step limitation and the multi-scale problem brought by Knudsen number still exist for $P_N$ equations.
-In the next sections, we will propose an AP scheme for the $P_N$ equations to release the restriction on the time step length.
+However, the time step limitation and the multi-scale problem brought by the small mean free path still exist for $P_N$ system.
+In the next sections, we will propose an AP scheme for the $P_N$ system to release the restriction on the time step length.